oppia/creator-documentation/docs/start/terms.rst

 Content
 -------

-Content refers to the situation and question the tutor asks on a card.
+Content refers to the situation and question a tutor asks on a card.
-The content may include pictures and a brief context description before a question is asked.
+The content may include pictures and a brief context description before asking a question.

 .. _interaction_ref: